abhaybansal0322/SCM_Final_Project/README.md

 Project Overview

-The Currency Converter Website is a modern, Vite-based React application designed to provide real-time currency conversion.
+The Currency Converter Website is a modern, Vite-based React application designed to provide Real-time currency conversion.
 With a sleek, responsive interface built using Tailwind CSS, the application ensures a seamless user experience across all devices.
 It integrates DevOps practices through Docker and Jenkins for containerization and CI/CD automation.
 The project is hosted publicly via GitHub Pages, making it accessible to users globally.